stevehemingway/book/GLOSSARY.md

 Ross Goobey, 50's

+## Open Interest

+The number of derivatives contract that have not been closed.
+E.g. a new futures contract starts trading, you buy 1 contract ('lot'), by entering into a trade with a counterparty who sells you the lot.
+At this point, if no other trades have taken place, you the open interest for this contract is exactly one.
+Open Interest is a _stock_, Volume is a _flow_.

 ## REITS

 Real Estate Investment Trust.
 Tax-privileged corporate structure that gives a relatively pure exposure to developed (completed) commercial and residential real estate.
 Residential REITs have various problems to do with tax.